 Shaun Rein is based in Shanghai, China.

-Sara Hsu is an expert on China’s urbanization, finance and shadow banking
+Sara Hsu is an expert on China’s urbanization, finance, fintech technology and 5G.

 Sara Hsu travels from New York